Jin (TV series): Season 1

 The story follows a brain surgeon named Jin Minakata who has spent the last two years in anguish, as his fiancee, Miki, herself a doctor, lies in a vegetative state after an operation he performed.
 One day, he is knocked unconscious by a panicking patient at the hospital and awakens to find himself transported back in time to the Edo period.
 He is soon attacked by a samurai, but he escapes with the help of a man named Kyōtarō Tachibana.
 Kyōtarō suffers a serious injury to the head while trying to protect him, but Jin manages to save his life despite a lack of proper medical equipment.
 Because of that, Kyōtarō's sister Saki begins taking an interest in Jin and becomes his assistant.
 Meanwhile, Jin is determined to find a way back to the present.

 Season 2

 Two years after Jin arrives in Edo, he and Saki develop a sweet confectionery that contains medicine for Saki's mother who has a severe case of beriberi.
-Meanwhile, Ryoma asks Jin to care for Kaishuu Katsu's mentor, Shozan Sakuma.
+Meanwhile, Ryōma asks Jin to care for Kaishū Katsu's mentor, Shōzan Sakuma.
 Shōzan is in a critical state after being attacked by the Shinsengumi.
-Jin is reluctant because curing Shozan would mean changing the course of history.
-However, Shōzan tells him that he too is involved in the “present”.
+Jin is reluctant because curing Shōzan would mean changing the course of history.
+However, Shōzan tells him that he too is involved in the "present".